kerberos-io/factory/README.md

 ## Installation

-For installing Kerberos Enterprise (and thus the Factory), you can follow [the how-to on our documentation website](http://doc.kerberos.io/enterprise/installation).
+For installing Kerberos Enterprise, you can follow [the how-to on our documentation website](http://doc.kerberos.io/enterprise/installation).
 In this repository you will find all the configuration files used in the installation tutorial.